Port of Hamburg, Germany

 COAL-BUNKERING FACILITIES

-Hamburg as a coal-bunkering station increases in importance yearly, owing to the large number of lines calling at the port and to the fact that it usually is the last port of call of many ships.
+Hamburg's importance as a coal-bunkering station increases yearly, owing to the large number of lines calling at the port and to the fact that it is usually the last port of call for many ships.

-English coal, Durham unscreened I and II, and West Hartley predominate the market in Hamburg, although Westphalian unscreened is also largely used.
+English coal, Durham unscreened I and II, and West Hartley predominate the market in Hamburg.
+However, Westphalian unscreened is also primarily used.

-Due to the great extent of the harbor and in an effort to speed up the turn-around of a vessel, practically all bunkering is done overside from barges by means of mechanical grabs and bunkering machines.
+Due to the great extent of the harbor and in an effort to speed up a vessel's turnaround, practically all bunkering is done overside from barges by means of mechanical grabs and bunkering machines.

-This accommodation obviates the necessity for a ship changing berth and moving alongside a coal-bunkering station.
+This accommodation eliminates the necessity for a ship to change berth and move alongside a coal-bunkering station.
 Methods of delivery vary considerably.

-Quantities up to 250 tons are delivered in donkey barges which are equipped with winches and hoisting baskets.
-The rate of bunkering by this method is from 200 to 250 tons for a shift of 8 hours.
+Quantities of up to 250 tons are delivered in donkey barges equipped with winches and hoisting baskets.
+This method bunkers 200 to 250 tons for an 8-hour shift.

-The number of baskets are counted and the average weight of coal per basket is ascertained; from this is determined the amount of coal delivered.
-The donkey barges are largely owned by firms trading in coal and by companies specializing in coal bunkering.
+The number of baskets is counted, and the average weight of coal per basket is ascertained; from this, the amount of coal delivered is determined.
+The donkey barges are primarily owned by firms trading in coal and companies specializing in coal bunkering.

-Many of the shipping companies which have vessels calling regularly
+Many of the shipping companies that have vessels calling regularly

 at Hamburg buy coal in barge lots.

-For bunkering large quantities of coal, special bunkering devices with automatic weighing appliances are used.
+Special bunkering devices with automatic weighing appliances bunker large quantities of coal.
 Some of these machines can bunker from both sides of a ship simultaneously, and their bunkering capacities run as high as 225 tons an hour; trimming and shifting of coal in barges reduces this to 150 and 175 tons an hour.
-The three principal companies which specialize in the bunkering of coal are the Kohlenheber, G. m. b.
+The three principal companies that specialize in the bunkering of coal are the Kohlenheber, G. m. b.
 H., the Kohlenstaurei,

 G. m. b.
 H., and Reinecke & Bremer.
-The second named firm is engaged principally in the discharge of colliers and has machines that operate at the rate of 250 to 300 tons an hour.
+The second-named firm is engaged principally in the discharge of colliers.
+It has machines that operate at 250 to 300 tons an hour.

-Sauber Gebr., who deal in British coal, operate about 50 barges for bunkering purposes, and have machines that can bunker at the rate of 120 to 150 tons an hour.
-The storage area for this company's coal is in the Kohlenschiffhafen, where about 10,000 tons of coal are usually maintained.
+Sauber Gebr., which deals in British coal, operates about 50 barges for bunkering purposes and has machines that can bunker 120 to 150 tons an hour.
+This company's coal is stored in the Kohlenschiffhafen, where about 10,000 tons of coal are usually maintained.

 Another important coal-handling concern is the Schiffahrt und Kohlen G. m. b.
-H. This company normally maintains 10,000 to 15,000 tons of coal which is stored partly in the Kohlenschiffhafen and partly in barges in the Travehafen.
+H. This company typically maintains 10,000 to 15,000 tons of coal, stored partly in the Kohlenschiffhafen and partly in barges in the Travehafen.
 This company operates 35 barges with a capacity of about 200 tons each.

-The Westfälishes Kohlenkontor Naht, Emschermann & Co. has a large storage plant in the Kohlenschiffhafen where from 15,000 to 20,000 tons of coal are usually stored.
+The Westfälishes Kohlenkontor Naht, Emschermann & Co. has a large storage plant in the Kohlenschiffhafen where 15,000 to 20,000 tons of coal are usually stored.
 This company operates several donkey barges and owns 120 lighters with capacities varying from 100 to 250 tons each.
-Two or three days' notice is required for the delivery of 500 tons of bunker coal.
+Two or three days' notice is required to deliver 500 tons of bunker coal.
 The code address is Kohlenkontor.

-The Kohlen-, Koksund Anthracit-Werke can supply English bunker coal at their plant on the Reiherstieg, which is equipped with cranes and grabs, having a discharging capacity of approximately 4,000 tons in 18 hours.
+The Kohlen-Koksund Anthracit-Werke can supply English bunker coal at their plant on the Reiherstieg, equipped with cranes and grabs, with a discharging capacity of approximately 4,000 tons in 18 hours.

-The Hamburg-American Line has a bunkering elevator which it uses for coaling large trans-Atlantic liners.
-This machine can handle coal up to 65 feet above the level of the water and can bunker on both sides of a large vessel without shifting.
+The Hamburg-American Line has a bunkering elevator for coaling large trans-Atlantic liners.
+This machine can handle coal up to 65 feet above the water level and can bunker on both sides of a large vessel without shifting.

 OIL-BUNKERING FACILITIES

-The principal oil-bunkering facilities are in the Petroleumhafen, and on Bubendey Ufer, which is on the south bank of the Elbe adjacent to the Petroleumhafen.
+The principal oil-bunkering facilities are in the Petroleumhafen and on Bubendey Ufer, on the south bank of the Elbe adjacent to the Petroleumhafen.

 This basin, which was opened in 1914, has a water area of approximately 3,300,000 square feet and adjacent land of about 4,600,000 square feet for storage tanks, pipelines, and pumping houses.

 The length of the quayage in the basin is 7,055 feet.
-The Bubendey Ufer is equipped with two piers with a depth alongside of approximately 40 feet at mean high water, which permits the larger ocean liners to come alongside.
+The Bubendey Ufer has two piers with a depth of approximately 40 feet at mean high water, which permits the larger ocean liners to come alongside.

-Despite the fact that these facilities are available, much of the oil bunkering in the port is done by means of barges, making it unnecessary for ships to shift
+Despite the fact that these facilities are available, much of the oil bunkering in the port is done by barges, making it unnecessary for ships to shift berths and increasing the rapidity of turnaround.

 THE PORT OF CUXHAVEN

 The port of Cuxhaven, which lies on the south bank at the mouth of the Elbe about 64 miles below Hamburg, comprises a considerable part of the Ritzebuettel district, a detached part of the Free State of Hamburg.
-It is not equipped for handling, nor does it handle, overseas commerce to any great extent, but is utilized principally as a depot for overseas passengers and as a center for the fish industry.
+It is not equipped for handling overseas commerce to any great extent but is utilized principally as a depot for overseas passengers and as a center for the fish industry.

 quarantine station.

-Although the port is very old, it was not used until comparatively recently for anything but a harbor of refuge.
-The Ritzbuettel district was obtained by Hamburg in 1394, but no effort was made to develop a port there until a plan was evolved to utilize Cuxhaven as an embarkation and disembarkation point for overseas passengers and as a base for the deep-sea fishing industry in the North Sea.
+Although the port is very old, it was used comparatively recently for something other than a harbor of refuge.
+Hamburg obtained the Ritzbuettel district in 1394, but no effort was made to develop a port there until a plan was evolved to utilize Cuxhaven as an embarkation and disembarkation point for overseas passengers and as a base for the deep-sea fishing industry in the North Sea.

-The principal obstacles to be overcome in the creation of a harbor for ocean ships were the encroachment of the Elbe and the sea and the silting of dredged areas.
-The latter is still a serious problem, as the river deposits as much as 10 feet of silt per annum, despite the fact that an extensive system of dikes and retaining walls has been constructed.
+The principal obstacles to constructing a harbor for ocean ships were the encroachment of the Elbe and the sea and the silting of dredged areas.
+The latter is still a serious problem, as the river deposits as much as 10 feet of silt per annum despite the fact that an extensive system of dikes and retaining walls has been constructed.

-The largest basin in the port is the Amerikahafen, which contains about 100 acres.
-It was constructed to accommodate the largest passenger ships in the Hamburg trade and had been deepened to 40 feet at low water, but owing to the war it was never used for this purpose.
+The largest basin in the port is the Amerikahafen, which covers about 100 acres.
+It was constructed to accommodate the largest passenger ships in the Hamburg trade.
+At low water, it was deepened to 40 feet, but owing to the war, it was never used for this purpose.

-The present depths in this basin, due to silting, range from 15 to 24 feet at low water.
-No attempt has been made to reestablish the 40-foot depth, as it was found that large ships could be berthed at Glueckstadt with as much safety and at much less cost.
-At present this basin is used as a refuge by small craft, fishing vessels, and salvaged ships.
+Due to silting, the present depths in this basin range from 15 to 24 feet at low water.
+An attempt has yet to be made to reestablish the 40-foot depth, as it was found that large ships could be berthed at Glueckstadt with as much safety and at much less cost.
+At present, this basin is used as a refuge by small craft, fishing vessels, and salvaged ships.

-The Lentz quay, which forms its northern side, is equipped with five 3-ton electrically operated cranes, but these are used only in connection with salvaging operations, as little cargo is handled in the port.
+The Lentz quay, which forms its northern side, has five 3-ton electrically operated cranes.
+Still, these are used only for salvaging operations, as little cargo is handled in the port.

-The Fischereihafen, or “fishery harbor,” which is the busiest portion of the port, is about 3,200 feet long and ranges from 160 to 500 feet in width.
-Six fish sheds used for unloading and handling of fish have been constructed on the south bank.
+The Fischereihafen, or “fishery harbor,” is the busiest portion of the port.
+It is about 3,200 feet long and ranges from 160 to 500 feet in width.
+Six fish sheds, used for unloading and handling fish, have been constructed on the south bank.

-These sheds, with the exception of shed No. 3, are 500 feet long and 65 feet wide. --All are 2-storied, the ground floors containing packing and refrigerating rooms while the second floors are used for offices and storage.
+Except for shed No. 3, these sheds are 500 feet long and 65 feet wide.
+They are all two-story buildings, with the ground floor containing packing and refrigerating rooms and the second floor used for offices and storage.

 The only other basin of any importance is the Altehafen, in which the depth is about 13 feet at low water.
 It is used for the general accommodation of vessels.